mpkelly/blog/assets/articles/colour.md

 ### What the Material Design spec says

 If you read the [colour guidelines section of the Material Design spec](https://material.io/design/color/the-color-system.html#color-theme-creation) then you will see they talk about "on colours".
 Imagine you're working for an eco-friendly company whose primary colour is a clichéd green.
 They use this green on the navigation section but the main content is on a light background.
 On the navigation, the main text colour is whitish but on the content it is dark.
 Following the Material Design guidelines we would call the main text colour on the content `primary-text-color` and then call the main text colour on the navigation `primary-text-on-primary-color` which is the primary text when used on top of the theme's primary colour.
 This gives us a consistent way to name our colours, but it still suffers from problems.
-Let's take a look.

 The problem with creating with "on colours" like `primary-text-on-primary-color`, `primary-text-on-danger-color` etc is mostly related to maintenance.
 As a general rule, the more names you have the harder maintenance will be because you will need to apply these names across various parts of your site to override default styles.